 Wild Ones-Root River Chapter: Wild Ones is a national organization that promotes environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration, and establishment of native plant communities.
 Information about growing milkweed for monarchs and the native plant sale in June.

 Wild Root Market: Wild Root Market will be a full-service, cooperatively owned grocery store in Racine specializing in natural, organic and local foods.
-Learn more about the project and see why 800+ households have chosen to become owners at Wild Root Market.
-Benefits and importance of community ownership.
+Learn about food co-ops, where Wild Root is in the start-up process, and about their future store.